How to tour Europe in a Motorhome-the ULTIMATE guide

 Touring Europe in a motorhome blog- our story

-I remember the first time we took our motorhome to Europe.
-There were SO MANY rules and things to pack and what the heck are aires and how do I book one and what route should we take and do we need…
+I remember the first time I took a motorhome to Europe.
+There were SO MANY rules and things to pack and what the heck are aires and how do I book one and what route should I take??!!

 I promise- it’s not as scary as it feels right now.